-- a) the facts or criminal events;

-- b) the suspect or accused;

-- c) the charges, i.e., the legal characterization of the facts;

-- d) the mode of responsibility; and

-- e) the standard of evidence (depending on the phase of development of the case).
+- c) the charges, i.e., the legal characterization of the facts; - d) the mode of responsibility; and - e) the standard of evidence (depending on the phase of development of the case).

 To select a case then implies selecting the above elements, either at the same time or, what is most common, gradually.
 The process is based always on a combination of legal and factual judgment, which will require a combination of inductive and deductive thinking (from the specific facts to the legal inferences and vice versa) and a dialogue between the officers focused on the facts and those focused on the law.
 This process grows along two main scales of certainty and specificity.
-The scheme below shows the correlation of these two parameters and the corresponding phases of the legal process (illustrated with references to the Statute of the ICC, but the process and milestones are similar in most systems of criminal law).
+Figure 1 below shows the correlation of these two parameters and the corresponding phases of the legal process (illustrated with references to the Statute of the ICC, but the process and milestones are similar in most systems of criminal law).